 The Senate resolution passed in the Florida Senate Ethics Committee.
 It will soon be scheduled for its next committee hearing.

-BENEFITS OF TERM LIMITS ON SCHOOL BOARD MEMBERS
+BENEFITS OF 8-YEAR TERM LIMITS ON SCHOOL BOARD MEMBERS

 - Term limits foster regular, open-seat elections.